 - What If – Imagination and creative thinking

-These skills are woven throughout all four curriculum strands and COOL Time, and underpin our pastoral approach, classroom culture and assessment of personal development.
+These skills are woven throughout all four curriculum strands and underpin our pastoral approach, classroom culture and assessment of personal development.

 What are QI Skills?
 What Parents Need To Know